Gerald Sensabaugh: Dallas Cowboys

 Based on the recommendation of assistant coach Dave Campo, on March 10, 2009, the Dallas Cowboys signed him to a one-year contract to replace Roy Williams at strong safety.
 He started 15 games at strong safety, posting 81 tackles (sixth on the team), one interception, 10 passes defensed, 5 special teams tackles and one blocked kick.

 In 2010, he appeared in 16 games with 14 starts at strong safety.
 He recorded 86 tackles (fifth on the team), 2 sacks (tied for fifth on the team), 5 interceptions (tied for the team lead), 9 passes defensed (tied for third on the team) and 4 special teams tackles.

 In 2011, he started 16 games at free safety.
 He finished with 77 tackles (third on the team), 2 interceptions, 4 passes defensed, 2 forced fumbles, 2 fumble recoveries, 4 special teams tackles and one blocked kick.
 Sensabaugh had signed one-year contracts until December 9, when he received a 5-year contract extension from the Cowboys after years of showing the versatility to play both safety positions and special teams.

 In 2012, he started 15 games at free safety.
 He registered 62 tackles (ninth on the team), 6 passes defensed (tied for third on the team), one forced fumble, 5 special teams tackles and it was the first year as a Cowboy that he didn't register an interception.

 On March 4, 2013, Sensabaugh was released from the Cowboys in an effort to save cap space.
 On May 9, 2013, he signed a one-day deal in order to allow him to retire a Dallas Cowboy.
-He became a starter since being signed, missed only two games in his Cowboys career and dealt each season, with the uncertainty of who would start at the other safety position, having to play with different teammates that included: Ken Hamlin, Alan Ball, Abram Elam, Barry Church, Danny McCray and Eric Frampton.
+He became a starter upon being signed, missing only two games in his Cowboys career.
+Each season he dealt with the uncertainty of who would start alongside him at the other safety position, having to play with different teammates including Ken Hamlin, Alan Ball, Abram Elam, Barry Church, Danny McCray and Eric Frampton.

 NFL career statistics

 Personal life

 Sensabaugh 's cousin, Coty Sensabaugh, also played in the National Football League.
 In 2014, he started fishing in the Bassmaster Open Series with Team Leiand and attempted to qualify for the Elite Series.

 In 2017, he coached football in David Crockett High School.
 In October, he was placed on administrative leave, due to an investigation into alleged misconduct.
-Sensabaugh opted to file a law suit against the county for false allegations.
+Sensabaugh opted to file a lawsuit against the county for false allegations.